Odd triplet superconductivity induced by the moving condensate

+The combination of interfacial SOC and exchange field can induce p-wave spin-triplet superconducting correlations \cite{chung2011topological} which mediate the long-range Josephson effect through clean ferromagnets\cite{niu2012spin,PhysRevB.94.014515}.
+In a diffusive system p-wave correlations decay at the mean free path which is much smaller than the thickness of F layer.
+At the same time p-wave correlations exist near the interface with non-zero SOC.
+They can be converted to s-wave correlations due to the anisotropic Doppler shift of quasiparticle energy levels \cite{kohen2006probing} $\bm v_F\cdot\bm p_s$ induced by the condensate motion along the interface as shown in Fig.\ref{Fig:1}b.
+This shows up in the generation of LRT pairs which are robust to both disorder and exchange interaction.
+This effect can be engineered combining usual superconductors such as Al or Nb with ferromagnets and SOC \cite{alidoust2015long, alidoust2015spontaneous, hikino2018magnetization, Bergeret2014,Jacobsen2015,Montiel2018,Eskilt2019,Bujnowski2019}.

-The prototypical setup where proposed effects can be observed is sketched in Fig.\ref{Fig:1}.
-It consists of superconductor/ferromagnet (S/F) interface, where the superconductor and the ferromagnet are separated by a thin layer of heavy metal which induces\cite{bihlmayer2006rashba,manchon2015new} the interfacial Rashba-type SOC $\alpha( \hat{\bm \sigma}\times \bm p)\cdot \bm n$ where $\bm n$ is the interface normal, $\hat{\bm \sigma}$ is the vector of spin Pauli matrices, $\bm p$ is the electron momentum.
-It is well-known that the presence of LRT Cooper pairs can be engineered combining usual superconductors such as Al or Nb with ferromagnets and SOC \cite{Bergeret2014,Jacobsen2015, arjoranta2016intrinsic,Eskilt2019,Bujnowski2019}.
-Although possible in principle, the generation of LRT requires specific type of SOC and superconductor/ferromagnet interface configuration \cite{Bergeret2014,Jacobsen2015,Montiel2018,Eskilt2019,Bujnowski2019}.
-That is LRT are absent in the generic S/F structures such as shown in Fig.\ref{Fig:1}a.
-Here the exchange field $\bm h\parallel \bm z$ produces only short-range triplets (SRT) with $S_z=0$ shown schematically by the blue arrows which decay at short ferromagnetic coherence length $\xi_F \sim 1$ nm in usual ferromagnets.
-In contrast, we demonstrate that in such a setup setting the superconducting condensate to motion with momentum satisfying the condition $\bm p_s\times (\bm n\times \bm h)\neq 0$ generates LRT with $S_z=\pm 1$ shown schematically by red arrows in Fig.\ref{Fig:1}b.
-These correlations induce superconducting properties in the ferromagnet at the distance $\xi_N \gg \xi_F$.
-This effect is fully controllable by external parameters such as the in-plane supercurrent or the magnetic field $\bm B \perp \bm h$ which both induce the condensate flowing in the superconductor along the F/S interface as shown in Fig.\ref{Fig:1}b.
+Without the supercurrent LRT are absent in the generic S/F structures such as shown in Fig.\ref{Fig:1}a.
+Here the exchange field $\bm h\parallel \bm z$ produces only short-range triplets (SRT) with $S_z=0$ shown schematically by the blue arrows which decay at short length of the order $\xi_F \sim 1$ nm in usual ferromagnets.
+We demonstrate that generation of LRT with $S_z=\pm 1$ shown schematically by red arrows in Fig.\ref{Fig:1}b can be achieved by inducing the superconducting condensate momentum satisfying the condition $\bm h\times (\bm n\times \bm p_s)\neq 0$ .
+This effect is fully controllable by the external magnetic field $\bm B \perp \bm h$ which induce the supercurrent due to the Meissner effect $ \bm p_s = - (\lambda_L/ \Phi_0)\bm n\times \bm B $ where $\lambda_L$ is the London penetration length and $\Phi_0$ is the magnetic flux quantum.